Genji, Haiku, Rumi, Tagore, Ah Q

 All the ancient Buddhas.

-Here, he even gives us the sensation of smell -- the fragrance of chrysanthemums that pervades the musty Buddhist temples of the former capital, Nara.
+The fragrance of chrysanthemums pervades the musty Buddhist temples of the old capital Nara.

 CHINA

-The reader is spoilt for choice when he tries to pick the important books of the last 1,000 years, from the poetry of Su Tung Po and the vibrant Yuan vernacular dramas to the epic novels of the Ming and Ching dynasties, to the intense short stories of Lu Xun and the elegant English-language book-essays of Dr Lin Yutang.
+The reader is spoilt for choice when he tries to pick the important books of the past thousand years, from the poetry of Su Tung Po and the vibrant Yuan street opera dramas to the epic novels of the Ming and Ching dynasties, to the intense short stories of Lu Xun and the elegant English-language book-essays of Dr Lin Yutang.

-The Water Margin (Mao Zedong's favourite bedside reading), The Unofficial History of the Scholars, Journey To The West, Dream Of The Red Chamber, Romance of the Three Kingdoms and the erotic Ching Ping Mei, are some of the great novels that continue to influence and entertain.
+The Water Margin (Mao Zedong's favourite bedside reading), The Unofficial History of the Scholars, Journey To The West, Dream Of The Red Chamber, Romance of the Three Kingdoms and the erotic Ching Ping Mei, are among the great novels that continue to influence and entertain.

 DREAM OF THE RED CHAMBER (Hunglou meng)